 Verify Flathub Repository

-Although Linux Mint includes Flathub by default, you can verify the remote is configured or add it if missing:
+Although Linux Mint includes Flathub by default, confirm the remote is configured or add it if missing:

 sudo flatpak remote-add --system --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo